DinoChiesa/Gemini-Function-Calling/README.md

 ![function calling image](https://cloud.google.com/static/vertex-ai/generative-ai/docs/multimodal/images/function-calling.png)

-While the documentation on the referenced page specifically refers to Vertex AI, the generic Gemini endpoint at generativelanguage.googleapis.com also supports function calling.
+While the documentation on the referenced page specifically refers to Vertex AI, the generic Gemini endpoint available at generativelanguage.googleapis.com also supports function calling.
 This repo demonstrates some of that.